theAnalyticalCoder/Chess960/README.md

 qrkbnnbr, 4.02 Million, 0.06
 ```
 Notice Anything?
 First it took 20 moves for 4.5 Million moves to be reached but only 5 moves (21-25) for 25 million new moves to be recorded.
 The Horror of Exponential growth.
 Second None of the Top 5 at depth 20 are in the Top 5 at depth 25.
-So does that mean this is all worthless? will None of the Top 5 at 25 be in the Top 5 at 30.
-Yes and No. It becomes necessary to create an approximate distribution for each
+So does that mean this is all worthless?
+Will None of the Top 5 at 25 be in the Top 5 at 30.
+Yes and No.
+It becomes necessary to create an approximate distribution for each setup for example an approximate formula for the classical setup is 3338*1.37^x and for rkqbbnrn
+1166*1.5^x where x is the number of moves.
+We are going to ignore the constant infront and focus only on the bases, 1.37 and 1.5.
+Using 0.05 to construct 95% confidence interval for the clasical setup we have the true is an element of [1.33,1.42] and for rkqbbnrn [1.45,1.55] notice 1.42<1.45 this means we can definately say (with 95% confidence) that rkqbbnrn is stricktly better than the classical setup in fact after 30 moves the classical reaches 52 million Nodes and rkqbbnrn reaches 160 million it is abundantly clear we have found a better setu

   Problems and possible improvements
 1.Stockfish's evaluations at the start are the most unreliable of all their evaluations as there are infinetly many moves that can be played theoretically